Yuricst/paladin/README.md

 ## Installation

 This package is still in development.
-You can always pull.
+For now, please clone the repository and add to path.

 ## Capabilities

+- [x] Propagation in CR3BP
+- [x] Propagation in N-body problem
+- [ ] Transition to full-ephemeris model
+- [x] Helper methods for frame transformation

 ## On Luna II